AgoraIO/API-Examples/windows/README.md

     ```

 ### Build the application
-**This open source sample project USES the Agora RTC SDK,DirectShow SDK, and MeidaPlayer SDK.**
+**This open source sample project uses the Agora RTC SDK,DirectShow SDK, and MeidaPlayer SDK.**

 You can directly run `APIExample/installThirdParty.bat` to automatically environment configuration.Once the configuration is complete, open the project with VS2017, select the x86 version to compile and run.